 Marina shall have statutory Maritime liens (State and Federal) upon the boat, motor and attached equipment to secure any and all services and material supplies to Tenant by Marina during the Terms of Agreement.

-Tenant shall not remove his/her boat from the rented space until all charges secured by the liens described in paragraph #27 have been paid in full.
+Tenant shall not remove his/her boat from the rented space until all charges secured by the liens described in this agreement have been paid in full.

-Tenant agrees to reimburse Marina for reasonable attorney fees and costs relating to a suit or other collection efforts by Marina against Tenant to collect any amounts due under the agreement or any amounts due and secured by the liens described in paragraph #27 of this agreement.
+Tenant agrees to reimburse Marina for reasonable attorney fees and costs relating to a suit or other collection efforts by Marina against Tenant to collect any amounts due under the agreement or any amounts due and secured by the liens described in this agreement.

-If Tenant fails to remove in a timely manner his/her boat and equipment from the rented space at the termination of his agreement, Marina shall have the option of:
+If Tenant fails to remove in a timely manner his/her boat and equipment from the rented space at the termination of his agreement, Marina shall charge late fees to the tenant and also have the option of:

 Charging Tenant daily rent for the space occupied in parking lot or current rate per foot (posted in marina office) or